 4) Target the most valuable customers

 Some customers are more valuable than others.
 Some customers may buy once.
-Some may remain loyal for many years and recommend you others and worth their weight in gold.
-Even if they’re a 900lb gorilla.
-(Well almost!)
+Some may remain loyal for many years and recommend you to others and are worth their weight in gold.
+Even if they’re a 900lb gorilla (well almost!).